UnionOfRAD/manual/en/common-tasks/logging.md

 # Logging

-Logging in Lithium is handled through the `Logger` class.
+Logging in li3 is handled through the `Logger` class.
 This class is designed to provide a consistent interface for writing log messages across the application.
 The `Logger` class can also be set up with a series of named configurations that contain a log adapter to write to.

 ## Configuration